Mayank-Prakash-Sharma18/luxurious-lifestyle/content/english/about-me/_index.md

 I’m an Academician, Blogger, and Digital Marketer

 I have worked in various fields, be it MNCs (corporate), armed forces, PSUs or private sector.
-I was a software engineer for 3 years, also worked in Indian Air Force as Flight lieutenant.

 I also have vast experience with freelancing work and just enjoy the freedom that it allows me.
-The freedom to work from anywhere and at anytime of my choice.
+The freedom to work from anywhere and at any time of my choice.
 Moreover, it allows me to be with my pets and family.

-I had my first puppy when I was around 6 years old.
-Thereafter, we also got a couple of parrots and rabbits.
-Our home used to look like a mini zoo.
-And I loved it.
-Then I got a couple of dogs at the age of 17, which remained with me till they died at a ripe age of 12 years, in 2011.
-One of my friend used to have a lot of kittens, and I loved spending time with them too.
-Even today I cannot imagine my life without my four-legged friends.

-I love dogs and animals in general and I believe in giving them freedom even if we have them as pets.
-Not a big fan of tying them up all the time.

-This website is a small effort on my side to share my tips and tricks with a wider audience, when it comes to taking care of our pets.
+But I like to travel too.
+I believe that the best way to travel is via a bike.
+And the best way to exercise is via sports or bicycles.
+On this website, I intend to share my experiences and things that I have learned.

+I hope these tips, caveats, and information will come in handy for people who love their freedom, and want to explore off-beat tracks.
+If you are not Adventurous, You probably are not living!

 Regards <br>
 Mragank Shandilya <br>